 VBTLX – The Vanguard Total Bond Market Index Fund

-The Vanguard Total Bond Market Index Fund is best for investors with a long-term perspective.
+The Vanguard Total Bond Market Index Fund is best for investors with an intermediate-term

-According to Morningstar, VBTLX is a low credit risk fund that invests 30% in corporate bonds and the rest in investment-grade government bonds of varying maturity durations.
+According to Morningstar, VBTLX is a low credit-risk, low-cost fund that invests 30% of its portfolio in corporate bonds and the rest in investment-grade government bonds of varying maturity durations.

 VBTLX is a good choice for investors who are looking to build a diversified portfolio with exposure to all of the major asset classes.

-With an expense ratio of 0.05% and an annual dividend yield of 12.5%, VBTLX is a smart investment choice for gaining a well-diversified portfolio at a low cost.
-The minimum investment allowed on VBTLX is $3,000.
+With a low expense ratio of 0.15% and an annual dividend yield of 12.5%, VBTLX is a smart investment choice for gaining a well-diversified portfolio at a low cost.
+The minimum investment allowed on VBTLX is $3,000, and the admiral class requires a minimum initial investment of $10,000 for a 0.05% expense ratio.

-VBTLX holds $73.3 billion in assets under management with over 18,000 securities of which 45% are issued by the US government.
+As of March 2022, VBTLX holds almost $80.53 billion in assets under management with over 18,199 securities of which 45% are issued by the US government.
 These include bonds on various maturities.
 The rest are corporate fixed-income investments with varying credit ratings.

-With its low volatility and steady annual yields, VBTLX is a core bond that investors can hold long-term.
+With its low volatility and steady annual yields, VBTLX is a core bond that investors can hold for the intermediate term.
 Taxes on a VBTLX account are deferred to a Roth IRA account, which makes the index fund an ideal investment

 Most corporate bonds under VBTLX are in the financial and industrial sectors.

-As of 2018, VBTLX bonds have an average maturity duration of 6.6 years.
+As of 2018, VBTLX bonds have an average maturity duration of between 3.5 to 6 years.
 The effective maturity duration for VBTLX is 8.5 years.

 Investors should be aware that this fund has very low liquidity which could lead to longer periods between trades.